Vicsicard/top_contractors_denver_1_8_25/PROJECT_STATUS.md

 - Need to resolve the type system issues before proceeding with feature implementation
 - Consider using Next.js's built-in error and loading pages
 - May need to refactor the params handling to match Next.js expectations
+- Need to verify correct typing for Next.js dynamic route parameters
+- Consider implementing proper error handling for location not found cases
+- May need to optimize static parameter generation for large datasets

 ### Dependencies to Review
 - Next.js: 15.0.4